ATFinke-Productions/Steppy-2/README.md

 ##### STPYDateHelper

 Contains NSDate extensions that help with storing data.
-Also gets localized day abbreviations for the graphs
+Also gets localized day abbreviations for the graphs.

+##### STPYFormatter

+Class to reuse various NSFormatters used throughout the app.

 ### View Controllers